JM2707/winjswiki/How-to-create-a-custom-build-of-WinJS.md

 node build-winjs.js
 ```

-You can find the custom build of WinJS in `bin\WinJS.js` and include it in your application.
+You can find the custom build of WinJS in `bin\` and include it in your application.